Linus789/git-user/README.md

     help          Prints this message or the help of the given subcommand(s) list          List all profiles
     remove        Remove a user profile
-    remove-all    Remove all user profiles
+    reset         Remove all user profiles
     set           Set a new value in a profile (e. g. to change the email)
 ```